 Control over how work is done

 To be working outside of IR35, the hirer can give the PSC a specification to work to, but wouldn’t have control over how the contractor carried out the work.

 Other IR35 indicators

-You should also avoid ‘badges of employment’ such as wearing a uniform provided by the hirer or using an email address given to you by the hirer.
-The more you look like an employee, the more HMRC may think you are an employee and tax you accordingly.
+You should also avoid ‘badges of employment’ such as uniform from the hirer, email address from the hirer.
+The more you look like an employee, HMRC may think you are an employee and tax in that way.

 Talk to the businesses you work with

-You could also go through the CEST test either on your own or with your client and go from there in deciding how you will work together in the future.
+You could also go through the CEST test either on your own or with your client and go from there on deciding how you will work together in the future.